The use of Images for banners is often a Bugbear for people wanting to get a banner of their own.

 If you are unsure about the images you want to use for your banner, I am happy to help.
 Use the green contact form on the right of this article to drop me a line.
 There’s no obligation, I am just happy to help.

-I hope this is information is useful for you, have a great day.
+I hope this information is useful for you, have a great day.

 Steve – the Vinyl Banner Guy